 (29) The provisions of this part relate to matters that can be dealt with locally by a Unit Head or their nominee, (typically a Dean ) and with the participation of the respondent student.
 Minor matters are generally matters that can be satisfactorily resolved by way of conciliation, consultation, warning, apology or recompense.
 This means that all parties are generally in agreement that this action conclusively and adequately deals with the matter.
 However, circumstances will always vary and assessments need to be made for each matter having regard to all of the information.
 The Unit Head has the responsibility to assess the issue and make the determination.
 A minor matter could involve:

 (31) The Unit Head or nominee should write to the student outlining the nature of the allegation and arrange to meet with the respondent student to discuss the allegation.
 In contacting a student about an allegation the Unit Head must ensure that contact details are provided for University and student association support services and that the student is provided with a copy of this policy.
 The respondent student should also be advised in writing that they may elect to have the matter dealt with under the formal misconduct process pursuant to this policy notwithstanding that the Unit Head has determined that the matter may be finalised as a minor matter.
-Where the respondent student does not respond or meet with the Unit Head as requested, the Unit Head must refer the matter to the Deputy Vice-Chancellor, Corporate Strategy and Services in accordance with Part C. Refer to Associated Information for template letters.
+Where the respondent student does not respond or meet with the Unit Head as requested, the Unit Head must refer the matter to the Deputy Vice-Chancellor and University Provost in accordance with Part C. Refer to Associated Information for template letters.
 (Refer to SN-AM Associated Document).

 (32) A Unit Head should follow the Fairness in Procedures Guidelines contained in this policy (Section 5) when dealing with matters under this part, including provision for the student to be accompanied by a support person at the meeting.
 The Unit Head may require the attendance of relevant staff members to attend the meeting.